cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 An **AI Service** provides access to an AI powered capability e.g. Legal expert, community manager etc.

 Logically the AI service should be thought of as being outside of Alkemio.

-However Alkemio also does provide the ability to easily create and work with AI services that are specific to the type of data or roles on Alkemi.
+However Alkemio also does provide the ability to easily create and work with AI services that are specific to the type of data or roles on Alkemi0.

 ## Benefits of Virtual Contributors
 * Provide transparency on the remote AI service